-This document describes how to successfully swap an in-service External Connection Unit (ECU) installed in an NCS4016 system and replace with the ECU 2.
-It also provides steps in order to remove/install ECU.
+This document describes the necessary information in order to successfully swap an in-service External Connection Unit (ECU) installed in an NCS4016 system and replace with ECU 2.
+It procedure provides steps to remove/install ECU.

 Cisco recommends that you have knowledge of these topics: